lorenzo-arcioni/HPC-T-Annotator_web/README.md

-# HPC-Annotator_web-interface
+# HPC-T-Annotator_web
-A web-based interface of the HPC-Annotator tool!
+A web-based interface of the HPCT--Annotator tool!